-Deutsche Bank is managing the Group's cost base towards its 2025 cost/income ratio target of below 62.5 %.
-The Group remains highly focused on cost discipline and delivery of the initiatives underway, with further incremental operational efficiencies in the process of being implemented underlining the Group's commitment to continuous improvement as outlined in April 2023.
-For 2023, Deutsche Bank now expects noninterest expenses to be slightly higher compared to 2022.
-This development reflects higher than originally anticipated litigation charges recorded in the second quarter of this year and impacts in relation to the acquisition of Numis transactionCorporation Plc, which is set to close in the last quarter of closed on 13 October 2023.
-Adjusted costs for the full year 2023 are expected to be essentially flat compared to 2022, benefiting from strict cost management, and lower Single Resolution Fund charges for the current year as well as a potential restitution payment from a national resolution fund.
-Moreover, Deutsche Bank continues to execute on its agenda to foster Deutsche Bank's growth ambitions and to improve Deutsche Bank's structural efficiency, including optimization of its-Germany's platform, the upgradeupgrades of itsthe technology architecture, the front-to-back redesign of processes, measures to increase infrastructure efficiency, and the reductions in non-client facing senior roles.
-Benefits from these measures in the year are expected to be partially or fully offset by inflationary pressures as well as the impact of selective investments in further business growth and temporarily higher-than-expected costs in relation to the retirement of legacy technology infrastructure and the operational backlog currently experienced in the Postbank IT migration program.
+'s commitment to continuous improvement as outlined in April 2023.
+For 2023 Deutsche Bank now expects noninterest expenses in 2023 to be essentially flatslightly higher compared to 2022, as.
+This development reflects higher restructuring and severance, now expected to amount than originally anticipated litigation charges recorded in the second quarter of this year and impacts in relation to the Numis transaction, which is set to € 500 million in 2023, are expected to offset the reduction in bank levies close in the last quarter of 2023.
+Adjusted costs excluding bank levies for the full year 2023 are expected to be essentially flat in 2023.compared to 2022, benefiting from strict cost management, lower Single Resolution Fund charges for the current year as well as a potential restitution payment from a national resolution fund.
+Moreover, Deutsche Bank expects continues to benefit from execute on its agenda to foster Deutsche Bank's growth ambitions and to improve Deutsche Bank's structural efficiency measures, including optimization of its Germany platform, the upgrade of its technology architecture, the front-to-back redesign of processes-and, measures to increase infrastructure efficiency.
+These structural benefits, and the reductions in non-client facing senior roles.
+Benefits from these measures in the year are expected to be partially or fully offset by inflationary headwinds and selected pressures as well as the impact of selective investments in further business growth, and temporarily higher-than-expected costs in relation to the retirement of legacy technology and in the control environment.